 What is Java?

 Object-oriented: Java was among the first object-oriented programming languages.
-An object-oriented programming language organises its code around classes and objects, rather than functions and commands.
+An object-oriented programming language organizes its code around classes and objects, rather than functions and commands.
 Most modern programming languages, including C++, C#, Python, and Ruby are object-oriented.

 These traits make Java a versatile and relatively easy-to-learn programming language that's extremely popular with software and technology companies.
 If you're seeking a career in coding or computer programming, knowing how to write Java is a valuable skill.

 When was Java created?